samanta2299/terraform-lab/es3/windows/README.md

 ### 1. Create a Directory for the Project

-Open your Powershell terminal and create a new directory for the project.
+Open your PowerShell terminal and create a new directory for the project.

 ```bash
 mkdir es3